Bharyy/WAD-SF/README.md

 # WAD-SF
-This GITHUB repo is all about the tasks performed for the subject - Web Applications Dev and Software Frameworks.
+This GITHUB repo is all about the assignment performed of the subject - Web Applications Dev and Software Frameworks.
 Faculty : Suresh Kumar Pemmada